Explained by Senior Family Law & Divorce Solicitor Tracey Moloney

 A Decree Absolute is what brings a marriage to a legal end in England and Wales.
 This severs a couples’ marriage making them legally able to marry again, but a Decree Absolute does not sever the financial commitment that exists between the couple.

-This means is that you can be legally divorced but if one or other of the couple come into a windfall, lump sum inheritance etc., the other party could make a claim towards those funds.
+This means is that you can be legally divorced but if one or other of the couple come into a windfall, lump sum inheritance etc., the other party could make a claim on those funds.

 This ability to make a financial claim can only be severed if the parties obtain a Court Order relating to matrimonial finances.
 As with the Decree Absolute, the financial Court Order will sever the financial commitment between the parties so that if one of the parties comes into money in the future – it will be protected.